 Responsibilities and Functions

-Werner Faymann was sworn in by Federal President Heinz Fischer as Federal Chancellor of Austria on 2nd December 2008.
+On 16th December 2013 Werner Faymann was sworn in by Federal President Heinz Fischer as Federal Chancellor of Austria for the second time.

 The Austrian Federal Chancellor is the head of government.
 However, he does not have the authority to direct the other members of the Cabinet.